SilentVoid13/Silent_Packer/README.md

 This program can be used to obfuscate a binary.

+My code is surely not perfect, do not hesitate to make pull requests or to contact me for any problems / code enhancement suggestion at [silentvoid13@protonmail.com](mailto:silentvoid13@protonmail.com).

 ## License

 Silent_Crypt is licensed under the GNU AGPLv3 license.
 Refer to [LICENSE](https://github.com/SilentVoid13/Silent_Crypt/blob/master/LICENSE.txt) for more informations.